White Sands National Park

 Special Program Fees

-The Monument is open daily, except Christmas Day via Dunes Drive.
-Summer Hours (Memorial Day through mid-August): 7:00 AM to 10:00 PM Winter Hours: 7:00 AM to sunset.
+The Park is open daily, except Christmas Day via Dunes Drive.

 Summer Hours (Memorial Day through mid-August): 8:00 AM to 7:00 PM

 White Sands Visitor Center includes a museum, information desk, book store, gift shop and restrooms.
 The bookstore, which sells books, maps, posters, videotapes and audio tapes, is operated by the Southwest Parks and Monuments Association for the benefit of the Monument.

 Refreshments and snacks can be purchased at the Visitor Center gift shop from 8:30 AM to 4:30 PM.
 (Summer 8:00 AM to 6 PM.)
 Gasoline and other supplies are available in Alamogordo, 16 miles north.

 All facilities in the Visitor Center and picnic areas are wheelchair accessible.
 The sand dunes themselves are accessible to wheelchairs to a limited degree.